Mormugao: Transport links

 Epidemics devastated Mormugao during the eighteenth century, but after that its fortunes turned.
 As the importance of one of India's best natural harbours grew more apparent, Mormugao, which the British called Marmagoa, became a key trading point.
 It was chosen for the terminus of the new metre gauge railway linking the Portuguese colony to British India.
 For a fabulous price, the Western India Portuguese Guaranteed Railways Company, a British enterprise, modernised the port and built the railway.
 Both were opened to the public in July 1886.

 Mormugao's city of Vasco da Gama was planned and built in the early years of the twentieth century.
-A colourful city of officials, traders and migrant labourers, it had its Portuguese academies and British club life for several decades.
-Now rather scarred, Mormugão district continues to be unique in Goa.
+A city of officials, traders and migrant labourers, it had its Portuguese academies and British club life for several decades.
+Mormugão district continues to be unique in Goa.

-With Goa's airport at Dabolim, the railway terminus at Vasco da Gama, and the busy port, Mormugao is many visitors’ first experience of Goa.
+Due to the fact that Goa's airport is located at Dabolim, the closest methods of arrival are via the railway terminus at Vasco da Gama, and the port, Mormugao.
+They are for many visitors’ - their first experience of Goa.